20 Best Calisthenics Leg Exercises & Workout Routine

 Lateral lunges are a great exercise to improve your hip and thigh strength.
 They also help you work on your balance, core stability, and coordination.

-It’s a perfect exercise for beginners as it helps progress your strength to do more advanced calisthenics leg exercises.
+It’s a perfect exercise for beginners as it helps strengthen your legs and prepare you for more advanced lower body exercises.

 How to:

-• Keeping your right foot flat on the floor and knee straight, take your left foot out to the side as far as possible.
+2. Keep your right foot flat on the floor and your knee straight, and take your left foot out to the side as far as possible.

 4. Step-up